matsengrp/vacc-dms-view-host-repo/README.md

 ## Quick Example

-In [Figure X] of the manuscript, we observe pathways of escape at the Fusion Peptide binding region for a group of HAARVI participants.
-To observe the data for any of these, follow these steps, replacing Participant 10C with any participant of your choosing.
+To observe the enrichment and/or mutation-induced pathways of escape data for any of the samples in the manuscript, follow these steps, replacing Participant 10C with any participant of your choosing.

-1. Click on the relevant dataset link [Dataset #1]() below under *Cohort 2 (HAARVI)*, which will pull up DMS-View website
+1. Click on the relevant dataset link [Dataset #1](https://dms-view.github.io/?markdown-url=https%3A%2F%2Fraw.githubusercontent.com%2Fmatsengrp%2Fvacc-dms-view-host-repo%2Fmain%2FREADME.md&data-url=https%3A%2F%2Fraw.githubusercontent.com%2Fmatsengrp%2Fvacc-dms-view-host-repo%2Fmain%2FDMS-view-data%2FCohort-2---Infected-to-Vacc-%25231.csv&condition=103C%2C+SPIKE1%2C+Post-vaccine+draw+1&site_metric=site_WT_enrichment&mutation_metric=mut_scaled_diff_sel&selected_sites=1145&protein-data-color=&protein-other-color=&pdb-url=https%3A%2F%2Fraw.githubusercontent.com%2Fmatsengrp%2Fvacc-dms-view-host-repo%2Fmain%2FDMS-view-data%2F6vxx.pdb) below under *Cohort 2 (HAARVI)*, which will pull up DMS-View website
 2. In the "condition" drop-down menu, select "10C, SPIKE2, Pre-vaccine draw".
-SPIKEX is the batch replicate identifier - Select the respective *SPIKE1* to see the replicate.
+SPIKE\<X\> is the batch replicate identifier - Select the respective *SPIKE2* to see the replicate.
 So the pattern, generally, for condition naming id "\<Participant ID\>, \<Batch Replicate\>, \<Time point\>"
 3. Brush over the enriched region around peptide location 800.
 4. Brush over the peptides you would like to see enrichment for.

 <p>
   <img src="screenshots/10-C-Pre.png" width="600">
 </p>

-**Note** that in addtion to being able to view the data for all 398 replicates in the study looking at *WT enrichment* and *Scaled Differential Selection*, you can also view a selection of different metrics not presented in the manusctipt.
-Use the drop down ...

 ## Cohort 1 - MODERNA TRIAL